VoiSmart/mod_openai_realtime/README.md

 This way you can build more complex applications **allowing for function calls, updating instructions**, and other interactions with OpenAI's Realtime API.
 Check out the [OpenAI Realtime documentation](https://platform.openai.com/docs/guides/realtime) and [API reference](https://platform.openai.com/docs/api-reference/realtime) for more details on how to structure your requests and handle responses.

 ### Channel variables
-The following channel variables can be used to fine tune websocket connection and also configure mod_openai_audio_stream logging:
+The following channel variables can be used to fine-tune websocket connection and also configure mod_openai_realtime logging:

 | Variable                               | Description                                             | Default |
 | -------------------------------------- | ------------------------------------------------------- | ------- |